Does Southwest Allow Carry-On?

 Southwest Airlines’ carry-on and baggage policy is meant to accommodate passengers’ need for onboard essentials while ensuring a smooth and comfortable travel experience.

-What is Southwest Carry-On Policy?
+What is Southwest Airlines Carry-On Policy?

 When preparing for your Southwest Airlines flight, it’s essential to understand their carry-on policy to ensure a smooth and hassle-free travel experience.